Ethiopian government begins offensive in Tigray capital city

 With transport links cut, food and other supplies are running out in Tigray, home to 6 million people, and the United Nations has asked for immediate and unimpeded access for aid.

+U.N.
+High Commissioner for Refugees Filippo Grandi on Saturday visited Sudan’s Umm Rakouba refugee camp, which was housing some 10,000 refugees.
+He said about $150 million is needed over the next six months to help Sudan manage the influx.

 Worryingly, refugees in Sudan have told The Associated Press that Ethiopian forces near the border are impeding people from leaving.
-Reporters from the AP have seen that crossings have slowed to a trickle in recent days.
-Ethiopia’s government has not commented on that.
+Reporters from the AP saw crossings slow to a trickle in recent days.
+Ethiopia’s government has not commented.

+“We have seen the figure of people decline but continuing.
+Five to 600 per day is not a small figure, let’s make no mistake.
+It is true there were days in which they were in their thousands, but it depends also on the difficulty of moving around their country and on the border,” Grandi said.

+Access to Tigray is “the main obstacle at the moment,” the U.N. commissioner say, urging Abiy Ahmed’s government to “grant us corridors or whatever they call it to provide assistance.”